tchomphoochan/tchomphoochan.github.io/_posts/2021-06-24-sicp-is-cool.md

 Meanwhile, in Scheme, we can use Scheme's existing functionalities to manipulate the code however needed, like in the example earlier we might use recursion to recursively generate the code.

-If it were possible to write macros in C using C code itself, you would have to manually write strings at character level, accounting for each original syntax you want to represent (like `if` and `for` with curly braces, and semicolons at the end of each statement).
+If it was possible to write macros in C using C's full functionalities, you would still have to manually write strings at character level, accounting for each original syntax you want to represent (like `if` and `for` with curly braces, and semicolons at the end of each statement).
 In Scheme, you just have to find/insert/delete/edit/duplicate list elements and not worry about the code's textual representation.

 I guess this is what people mean when they talk about the duality between code and data[^extrapolate].

 [^extrapolate]: SICP did not explicitly teach how to write macros.
-However, they really emphasized this idea in chapter 4 where we have to write a metacircular evaluator (an evaluator for Scheme that is written in Scheme itself).
+However, they really emphasized the idea that "code is data" in chapter 4 where we have to write a metacircular evaluator (an evaluator for Scheme that is written in Scheme itself).

 ---

-## Iterative processes

 ## Procedures enable storing data